AvareeWar/AvareeWar.github.io/README.md

-#   StoreFront
+#   Portfolio
 ### Avaree Warrick
 ### 10/11/17

 ## Project Description:

-This is a project building simple storefront website.
-The plan will be to connect the storefront to a shopify account.
+This is a personal website to be the main host for all my special projects.

 ## Technologies Involved:

 * CSS, HTML, Javascript, Adobe products for design purposes

-## Next Steps:
-* Finish most of the pages and begin shopify integration.